Supporting your psychological and emotional well being, helping you find ways to cope

 Art therapy is a supportive emotional and psychological therapy where art materials are used as a form of communication.
 Sometimes words are not enough for you to express your thoughts, therefore through the process of art therapy you can attempt to make sense of how you feel using both images and words.

 Art therapy can be beneficial for mental health as you are able to work together with our Trainee Art Therapist in order to support you to explore any challenging thoughts, emotions, feelings or behaviours.
-We offer both 1-to-1 and small group sessions dependant on your individual needs.
+We offer both 1-to-1 socially distanced art therapy sessions with PPE at our Mansfield base, or online art therapy sessions, dependant on your individual needs.

 You don’t have to be an artist or have any art experience to pursue art therapy.

-There is no expectation to produce a work of art, people of all abilities are welcome.
+There is no expectation to produce a work of art.

 We provide a safe non-judgemental environment so that you can express yourself.